Jack King (animator): Career

 According to Jeff Lenburg's assessment of him, King was an early pioneer of animation.
 His films were nominated three times for the Academy Award for Best Animated Short Film.
 He started his career in the silent film era.
 He spent most of his career working at Walt Disney Productions (later known as the Walt Disney Animation Studios).
 He directed many well-regarded films.

 King was born in 1895 in Birmingham, Alabama.
 He started his animation career in 1920, working at Bray Productions animation studio.
 He directed the Judge Rummy series (1920-1921) for the International Film Service.
 The silent animated series was based on the comic strip Judge Rummy by Tad Dorgan.
 His early films also included Kiss Me (1920), Why Change Your Husband (1920), and The Chicken Thief (1921).
 The series reportedly ended in 1921.

-King successfully made the transition from silent to sound cartoons and relocated to the West Coast of the United States, where he joined the Disney studio on June 17, 1929, as an animator.
+King moved to Winkler Pictures, where he worked on Bill Nolan's Krazy Kat series, leaving with Nolan after Nolan was fired in favor of Ben Harrison and Manny Gould.
+He relocated to the West Coast of the United States, where he joined the Disney studio on June 17, 1929, as an animator.
+He helped direct the Mickey Mouse short The Haunted House on an uncredited basis.
 His animation film credits include several Silly Symphony animated shorts, which Lenburg describes as "cartoon fables".
 Among King's Disney film credits was the short film The Three Little Pigs (1933), which won the Academy Award for Best Animated Short Film.
 King remained with Disney until May 17, 1933.

 In 1933, animation producer Leon Schlesinger was setting up a new animation studio, Leon Schlesinger Productions, which would continue producing the Looney Tunes and Merrie Melodies series for Warner Bros.
+Pictures.
 The studio was set on the Warner lot on Sunset Boulevard in Los Angeles, California.
 Schlesinger was in need of a new staff for his studio and started hiring people who used to work for other animation studios.
 Among them was King, who "was probably the first Disney animator Schlesinger hired".